Worksmart Limited is committed to respecting your privacy and to complying with applicable data protection and privacy laws.

 Information you give us directly

-For example, we may obtain information about you when you enter it via our website, write to us, telephone us, take part in one of our events or purchase products and services.
+For example, we may obtain information about you when you enter it via our website, write to us, email us, telephone us, take part in one of our events or use our products and services.

 Information you give us indirectly